daihocmo/learn-vietnamese/docs/monolingual.md

 Here’s an example:
 > Thống khổ

-If you have been learning Vietnamese for a few months, you would know this word.
+If you have been learning Vietnamese for a few months, you might know this word.
 And chances are you learned it using a bilingual dictionary.
 Let’s look at the bilingual definition.

 > unhappy, miserable